What Is Order Picking? Methods & Solutions for eCommerce

 Wave Picking

-Wave picking is a strategy that groups orders and picks them in waves throughout the day based on specific criteria, such as shipping schedules or carrier pickup times.
+Wave picking is a strategy that groups orders and picks them in waves throughout the day based on specific criteria, such as delivery schedules or shipping destinations.

-In this method, a warehouse management system (WMS) schedules and organizes the waves.
+In this method, a warehouse management system (WMS) schedules and organizes the waves, ensuring high-priority shipments are processed first.

 Warehouse employees collect items for a batch of orders during each wave, which allows for a more organized and efficient use of labor and warehouse resources.